Communist Party of Great Britain: Formation

-The Communist Party of Great Britain was founded in 1920 after the Third International decided that greater attempts should be made to establish communist parties across the world.
+The Communist Party of Great Britain was founded on 31 July 1920 at a Communist Unity Convention held at the Cannon Street hotel in London.
+The Third International decided that greater attempts should be made to establish communist parties across the world.
 The CPGB was formed by the merger of several smaller Marxist parties, including the British Socialist Party, the Communist Unity Group of the Socialist Labour Party and the South Wales Socialist Society.
+Of the delegates sent to the conference, a large number of them were from the British Socialist Party and the Communist Unity Group.
 The party also gained the support of the Guild Communists faction of the National Guilds League, assorted shop stewards' and workers' committees, socialist clubs and individuals and many former members of the Hands Off Russia campaign.
 Several branches and many individual members of the Independent Labour Party also affiliated.
 As a member of the British Socialist Party, the Member of Parliament Cecil L'Estrange Malone joined the CPGB.
 A few days after the founding conference the new party published the first issue of its weekly newspaper, which was called the Communist and edited by Raymond Postgate.

-In January 1921, the CPGB was refounded after the majorities of Sylvia Pankhurst's group the Communist Party (British Section of the Third International), and the Scottish Communist Labour Party agreed to unity.
+In January 1921, the CPGB a second congress was held in Leeds., and the party was refounded.
+The majorities of Sylvia Pankhurst's group the Communist Party (British Section of the Third International), and the Scottish Communist Labour Party joined during this congress.
 The party benefited from a period of increased political radicalism in Britain just after the First World War and the Russian Revolution of October 1917, and was also represented in Britain by the Red Clydeside movement.